-In this course students will be introduced to communications using audio and visual media.
-Students will explore the video production process; this includes planning, storyboarding, directing, as well as filming and editing both fictional and non-fictional video pieces.
+In this course, students will be introduced to communications using audio and visual media.
+Students will explore the video production process; this includes planning, storyboarding, directing, as well as filming and editing of both fictional and non-fictional video pieces.
 Students will begin to build visual literacy skills that will help them communicate their ideas through media projects incorporating production deadlines, equipment care, filming techniques, and creative problem-solving.
 This course offers an authentic learning experience where students will be required to stretch themselves through collaboration, critical thinking, personal productivity, self-direction, and accountability.
 Work outside of class is required.
+Applications used include: Photoshop, GarageBand, PowerPoint, iMovie, and Final Cut.
 This course is open to students with a teacher recommendation in grades 11 and 12 who have successfully completed Digital Media.

-662 VIDEO PRODUCTION 2 - Honors
+VIDEO PRODUCTION 2 - Honors